CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/04a-Get-started-with-data-warehouses-in-Microsoft-Fabric.md

 ## Lab objectives
 In this lab, you will perform:

-- Create a data warehouse
+- Task 1: Create a data warehouse
-- Create tables and insert data
+- Task 2: Create tables and insert data
-- Define a data model
+- Task 3: Define a data model
-- Query data warehouse tables
+- Task 4: Query data warehouse tables
-- Query fact and dimension tables
+- Task 5: Query fact and dimension tables
-- Create a view
+- Task 6: Create a view
-- Create a visual query
+- Task 7: Create a visual query
-- Visualize your data
+- Task 8: Visualize your data

 ## Estimated timing: 30 minutes